nkwsy/Wildmile/README.md

 Your app should be up and running on [http://localhost:3000](http://localhost:3000)!
 If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).

-## Running it locally using docker
+## Option 2: Running it locally using docker

 Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)